 About Mary Pieschek…

-Mary Pieschek is president of Pieschek Public Relations, a multiservice public relations and fundraising consulting firm based in Mequon, Wisconsin.
+Mary Pieschek is president of Pieschek Public Relations, a multiservice public relations and fundraising consulting firm based in Grafton, Wisconsin.

-Her career as a public relations, fundraising, communications, strategic planning, and political training consultant, has been highlighted by being named Outstanding Journalist in Wisconsin by the Associated Press and Outstanding Alumnus by the University of Wisconsin-Milwaukee.
+Her career as a public relations, fundraising, communications, strategic planning, and political training consultant, has been highlighted by honors such as Outstanding Journalist in Wisconsin by the Associated Press and Outstanding Alumnus by the University of Wisconsin-Milwaukee.

-Mary is an adjunct professor at Concordia University University Wisconsin, Mequon, and has taught at several University of Wisconsin campuses.
-She’s also an award-winning speech writer and an experienced investor relations and government relations professional.
+Mary is an adjunct professor at Concordia University Wisconsin in Mequon, and also has served on the faculty of several University of Wisconsin campuses.
+She’s an award-winning speech writer and an experienced investor relations and government relations professional.

-In addition to her work as an independent consultant, Mary’s leadership experience includes service as a college vice president of development and public relations, and as a fundraising officer and board member at several non-profit agencies.
-To date, fundraising campaigns Mary has designed and managed have raised approximately $10 million for various organizations and colleges.
+In addition to her work as an independent consultant, Mary’s leadership experience includes service as a college vice president of development and public relations, and as a fundraising officer and board member at several non-profit organizations.
+To date, fundraising campaigns Mary has designed and managed have raised approximately $10 million for a variety of nonprofits and colleges.
 Most recently, she authored an extensive case for support for a $21 million university construction project in the Milwaukee area.

-In the public relations field, Mary’s has worked in many fields including higher education, health care, energy, health insurance, politics, and the fine arts.
+In the public relations area, Mary has worked in positions in higher education, health care, energy, health insurance, politics, and the fine arts.
 In addition to Concordia University, she has taught at four University of Wisconsin campuses in Milwaukee, Madison, Green Bay and Oshkosh.
 Her courses include public relations, fundraising, cross cultural communications, ethics, public speaking, interpersonal relations, organizational business communications, and several philosophy courses.

 For IRI’s Women’s Democracy Network, (www.wdn.org), Mary designed and wrote the The Toolkit for Effective Activism.
 Most recently, Mary completed another version of The Toolkit for Effective Activism for IRI’s Generation Democracy youth program.